Reframing Population-Adjusted Indirect Comparisons as a Transportability Problem: An Estimand-Based Perspective and Implications for Health Technology Assessment: Illustrative Examples of Two-step Transportability in MAICs/STCs

 { Bias is shown as a function of the difference in the mean of covariate \(X\) between the target and comparator populations.
 The vertical dashed line denotes the comparator population, in which the PAIC estimand is identified.
 Left panel: conditional log odds ratios exhibit zero transport bias under SEMA, indicating direct transportability, but incur bias when SEMA is violated.
 Right panel: marginal log odds ratios exhibit population dependence even when SEMA holds, reflecting non-collapsibility and failure of Step-2 direct transportability. }

-We replicated the structure of the log odds ratio example using a log-link model to generate a binary outcome with the same covariate structure and pattern of effect modification, but targeting the log risk ratio instead of the log odds ratio (details in Appendix C).
-Under this log-risk model, the marginal log risk ratio for \(B\) vs. \(C\) was invariant across populations when SEMA held, mirroring the mean-difference example (Figure 5).
+Following the log odds ratio example, we use a log-link model to generate a binary outcome with the same covariate structure and general pattern of effect modification, but targeting the log risk ratio rather than the log odds ratio (Appendix C).
+For the data-generating mechanism, effect modification and SEMA are specified on the log-risk scale.
+Under this log-risk model, the marginal log risk ratio for \(B\) vs. \(C\) is invariant across populations under SEMA, mirroring the mean-difference example (Figure 5).
 This contrasts with the log odds ratio example, where non-collapsibility induces population dependence even when SEMA holds.
 This illustrates that despite both being multiplicative measures, risk ratios and odds ratios have fundamentally different transportability properties.
-This result illustrates the contrast-induced direct collapsibility described in Section 6.2, under which the anchored \(B\) vs. \(C\) log risk ratio is invariant across populations when SEMA holds on the log link scale.
+The log risk ratio result reflects the contrast-induced direct collapsibility described in Section 6.2, under which the anchored \(B\) vs. \(C\) log risk ratio is invariant across populations when SEMA holds on the same log-link scale used to define the effect measure.

 \hypertarget{rmst-differences-and-ratios}{